 All crimes and incidents must be reported to the Campus Director or to a member of staff.
 Where a serious incident has taken place, the police, fire or ambulance must be called immediately on 112.
-For less serious incidents where there is no immediate physical danger, the Campus Director will decide the best course of action and how to inform local law enforcement if required.

-The University does not provide pastoral care or counseling.
+For less serious incidents where there is no immediate physical danger, the Campus Director will decide the best course of action and how to inform local law enforcement if required(Tel 00 34 914482488 or 668102281 icampbell@schiller.edu)The University does not provide pastoral care or counseling.
 If a victim or witness wishes to report a crime on a voluntary, confidential basis, the victim or witness may do so by contacting the Campus Director who also serves as the Title IX coordinator\.
 All efforts will be made to protect privacy and confidentiality.
 Crimes reported on a voluntary, confidential basis will be included in the annual crime statistics.
 Sexual assaults may be reported to anyone confidentially, allowing for posting of timely warnings and statistical data.

-\The Campus Title IX Coordinator is Isabel Campbell, the Campus Director.
-She receives annual training from the company Title IX Coordinator, Ms. Parker.
-Jane Parker who has over 9 years' experience as Title IX Coordinator.
+\The Campus Title IX Coordinator is Isabel Campbell, the Campus (Tel 00 34 914482488 or 668102281 icampbell@schiller.edu).
+She receives annual training from the company Title IX Coordinator.
 Contact information is available in the Employee Handbook, Website and Catalog.
 The Campus non-discrimination and Title IX grievance procedures are also published in these platforms.